Blendify/blender-manual/trunk/blender_docs/manual/editors/3dview/selecting.rst

 .. figure:: /images/Object-Selection-Grouped.jpg
+   :align: right

    Select Grouped menu.

 There are two ways to organize the objects in relation to one another.
 The first one is *parenting*, and the second is simple *grouping*.
-We can use these relationships to our advantage by selecting members of respective families or groups.
+These relationships to an artist's advantage by selecting members of respective families or groups.
+*Select Grouped* uses the active object as a basis to select all others.

 Options
 ^^^^^^^

-:menuselection:`Select --> Grouped` in *Object Mode* uses the active object as a basis to select all others.

-Available options are:

 Children
    Selects all children of the active object recursively.